saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/additional-proxies.md

 * all network traffic between the Sauce Connect Proxy client and the SUT

+:::note
-:::note network traffic between the Sauce Connect Proxy client running on your network and the Sauce Labs Sauce Connect server will not use the detected proxy unless [--proxy-tunnel](/dev/cli/sauce-connect-proxy#--proxy-tunnel) flag is specified.
+Network traffic between the Sauce Connect Proxy client running on your network and the Sauce Connect server will not use the detected proxy unless the [--proxy-tunnel](/dev/cli/sauce-connect-proxy#--proxy-tunnel) flag is specified.
 :::